riboviz/riboviz/docs/user/create-job-script.md

 As an example, a template job submission script for [Eddie](https://www.ed.ac.uk/information-services/research-support/research-computing/ecdf/high-performance-computing), The University of Edinburgh ECDF Linux Compute Cluster, is in `jobs/eddie-template.sh`.

-`riboviz.tools.create_job_script` can be used to customise a template as follows:
+`create_job_script` can be used to customise a template as follows:

 ```console
 $ create_job_script [-h] \